syntasso/instruqt-kubecon/02-generate-application-scaffolding/assignment.md

 A number of files have been created to help you get started quickly.
 While these are exciting to explore more deeply, try to delay this curiosity for now as the rest of this track will jump into key getting started files.

-When you are ready, click the next header to first understand the tools provided to build, test, and deploy this code base.

 ♲ Understanding developer lifecycle tasks
 ==============

 Kubebuilder uses a [Makefile](https://www.gnu.org/software/make/manual/html_node/Introduction.html) as home for all useful commands.

-In Make, commands are called "targets".
-It is good practice to design these targets to be consistent across local, remote, and Continuous Integration (CI) environments which allows for more debuggability and maintainability.
+In Make, commands are called "targets", and it is good practice to design these targets to be consistent across local, remote, and Continuous Integration (CI) environments.
+This consistently enables better debuggability and maintainability.

 To see available targets, run in the `K8s Shell`: